 - 2.1 The analysis in this section represents consultation responses submitted on Citizen Space.
-The Sponsor encouraged all stakeholders to respond formally via Citizen Space however the Sponsor did still receive some email responses.
-A summary of these emails can be found in the Consultation Log at Annex D. - 2.2 A total of 64 responses were received; the consultation summary report can be found at Annex C and raw responses at Ref C. The graph below is an extract from the consultation summary report:
+The Sponsor encouraged all stakeholders to respond formally.
+Some wider engagement was reveived via email but no extra formal consultation responses. - 2.2 A total of 64 responses were received; the consultation summary report can be found at Annex C and raw responses at Ref C. The graph below is an extract from the consultation summary report: